 This float is, and always has been totally sponsored and paid for by the TPOA and its members.
 All who work the float are giving of their time freely and are on their off time, so are not being paid to ride and work the float.
 We purchase about 30,000 candy canes each year to pass out on our tours through the City.
 This amounts to about $3000/year.
 The generator that helps us run our music and our chimney is generously donated to us by American Honda Motor Company each and every year.
 The Torrance Airport generously gives us a hanger at no charge to now house our float at the end of the visits so that it won’t ever be vandalized again.

 Our float usually goes out on the Saturday or Sunday after Thanksgiving and goes for 22 days straight (barring any rain of course) We have 22 maps that we follow each year.
 Each year, we have to pull out our Sleigh and make some repairs and upgrade lights, paint etc. to keep it beautiful.
 Five years ago, we were able to upgrade a few things on our float to make it even safer for our riders by installing new seats and seatbelts, new brakes, truck repairs, etc. Again…fully funded and paid for by The Torrance Police Officers Association and its members.

 Unfortunately, we are now needing a new truck to tow our beloved sleigh as ours has finally seen its last tour.
 This vehicle has to have a specific tow mechanism as the float is very heavy and requires a certain heavy-duty tow package in order to be safe.
 The City does not have the funds to assist us in purchasing one, so it will need to depend on our members and community donations to meet our goal of a new vehicle.

-We hope that this tradition will continue on forever and that our Santa Sleigh will continue to bring joy and happiness to the residents of our City.
+We hope that this tradition will continue on forever and that our Santa Sleigh will continue to bring joy and happiness to the residents, especially the children, of our City.
 This is our commitment.